shiroma07/ActiveDirectoryLab/README.md

  ###

 <h2>Description</h2>
-Project consists of creating Active Directory Domain Server (AD DS), RAS/NAT, DHCP and client PC to join the domain.
+Project consists of creating Active Directory Domain Server (AD DS), setting up Remote Access Server (RAS) features to support RAS/NAT, implementing DHCP services and creating client to join to the domain.
 The client is using dynamic host and connect to the network through domain controller internal network.
-The PowerShell script will automatically create more than 1000+ users in active directory based on the user's name.
-This utility allows you to use any of the created user account in active directory to be able to login to the client PC.
+The PowerShell script is used to automatically generate more than 1000+ users in active directory based on the user's name.
+This framework allows you to use any of the created user account in active directory to be able to login to the client PC.
 <br />